koalkoal4/bolt-generated-project/src/pages/posts/test.md

     </div>
   </div>
 </section>
-<h3 class="text-2xl font-semibold text-slate-800 dark:text-slate-100 mb-6">Environment matches your training goal</h3>
+<h3 class="text-2xl font-semibold text-slate-800 dark:text-slate-100 mb-6">Matching the Environment to Your Training Goal</h3>

 <p class="text-lg text-slate-600 dark:text-slate-300 mb-4">
   Different types of training can use different contexts.
 Once your dog has understanding of the behavior, you’ll want to practice in spaces that are relevant to where you want the behavior to happen: